jbrosi/spaceshipintrouble/Readme.md

 ## Did you do this all on your own?

-Yes I did - but I used the following libraries:
+Of course not.
+I used various libraries and assets...

+### Libraries

 - ThreeJS
 - Lodash